 Hunters born after December 31, 1979, need a hunter safety certification or firearms safety certificate before hunting.

-Along with the right safety education, license, and permit, you also need the right gear for a successful hunt!
+Along with the right safety education, license, and permit, you also need the right gear (including a good hunting knife) for a successful hunt!
 HuntWise subscribers get discounts on gear from our partners.
-You can save hundreds on gear like hunting knives, binoculars, clothing, calls, scopes, and more from our partners.
+You can save hundreds on gear like binoculars, clothing, calls, scopes, and more from our partners.

 Let HuntWise Help You Enjoy a Successful Minnesota Hunting Season